Bigscreen Beyond#

 # Bigscreen Beyond Firmware Mode?

-Some even more special use cases (such as using with libsurvive), you may need a more permissive udev rule.
-If you do, you can instead use the following udev rule (assuming you will also need to be part of the
+'';For some even more special use cases (such as using with libsurvive), you may need a more permissive udev rule.
+If you do, use the following udev rule.
+You will also need to be part of the wheel group.

 For details on setting up eye tracking, please see the Baballonia Eye/Face Tracking guide, but you will need to use BSB2e-specific forks, see below.